Latest news

 Revers is a Belgian interdisciplinary network for research in fashion, textiles, and dress.
 It aims to connect and unite Belgian-based researchers, students and professionals in order to share research outputs, skills, and knowledge resources.
 Revers hopes to strengthen national collaboration and foster critical interdisciplinary inquiry.
 The network fosters thematic research seminars, symposia, joint research projects and publications.

-Based at Ghent University, Revers is led by Professor Maude Bass-Krueger, with support from doctoral students Karen Van Godtsenhoven, Dries Debackere, Lizzy Rys, and Pauline Devriese.
+Based at Ghent University, Revers is led by Professor Maude Bass-Krueger, with support from doctoral students Karen Van Godtsenhoven, Nele Bernheim, Dries Debackere, Lizzy Rys, and Pauline Devriese.
 Doctoral candidate Elena Vanden Abeele is in charge of Revers’ coordination and communication.